-'Green' burials to be offered at extended cemetery
+'Green' burials at extended cemetery

-The new natural burial area will offer choice to individuals who are looking for a ‘back to nature’ form of burial for themselves or their loved ones and it is ideal for people who wish to become part of natural growing process after their death.
-In order to ensure this area stays as natural as possible only interments in ecological coffins such as cardboard, bamboo, wicker or similar will be permitted.
+The new natural burial area will offer choice to individuals who are looking for a ‘back to nature’ form of burial for themselves or their loved ones and it is ideal for people who wish to become part of a natural growing process after their death.
+In order to ensure this area stays as natural as possible, only interments in ecological coffins such as cardboard, bamboo, wicker or similar will be permitted.

 The area has been planned to recreate a traditional woodland and provides important environmental benefits for the encouragement and protection of wildlife.
 No memorials will mark the grave although trees can be purchased and planted in memory of a loved one.
 The area will be disturbed as little as possible by grounds maintenance teams to encourage wild flowers and nature to flourish.
 This will make the area unsuitable for those who wish to visit a neat and tidy grave and leave floral tributes or have a traditional headstone.